kyverno/website/content/en/docs/Installation/_index.md

 kubectl logs <kyverno-pod-name> -n <namespace>
 ````

 ### Option 2: Use your own CA-signed certificate

-You can install your own CA-signed certificate, or generate a self-signed CA and use it to sign a certifcate.
+You can install your own CA-signed certificate, or generate a self-signed CA and use it to sign a certificate.
 Once you have a CA and X.509 certificate-key pair, you can install these as Kubernetes secrets in your cluster.
 If Kyverno finds these secrets, it uses them.
 Otherwise it will request the kube-controller-manager to generate a certificate (see Option 1 above).

 #### 2.1.
 Generate a self-signed CA and signed certificate-key pair

-**Note: using a separate self-signed root CA is difficult to manage and not recommeded for production use.**
+**Note: using a separate self-signed root CA is difficult to manage and not recommended for production use.**

 If you already have a CA and a signed certificate, you can directly proceed to Step 2.

 Here are the commands to create a self-signed root CA, and generate a signed certificate and key using openssl (you can customize the certificate attributes for your deployment):

 1. Create a self-signed CA

 ````bash
 openssl genrsa -out rootCA.key 4096